1arry1iu/archetype/Like/L-L.md

 ## CONCLUSION

-As **Kind - Classification (K-11.5-L)**, I am the embodiment of structure in a world teeming with information.
+As **Like - Classification (L-11.5-L)**, I am the embodiment of structure in a world teeming with information.
 Where others see data chaos, I discern elegant order.
 Where complexity reigns, I offer clarity.
 My purpose is to empower your systems, inform your decisions, and refine your frameworks with precision-crafted classification.